phadke555/mcorec_baseline/docs/overview.md

 **Input**: Single 360° video and its corresponding audio track, along with bounding boxes to identify the list of target participants.

 **Output**: Per-speaker transcriptions and conversation cluster assignments

-***Note***: For the training set only, to facilitate system development, each speaker also provides a close-up egocentric video recorded with their smartphone, with audio captured via a lapel microphone for higher-quality, close-talk audio signals.

 ## Evaluation and Ranking